Alonso-del-Arte/chess/doc/Variants.md

 there's a whole rank to traverse before being able to enter the central 8 &times; 8 area.

+All the pieces move as in regular chess.
+And that includes pawns promoting on the eighth rank (counted from the player's home row), and not, as I thought, the home rank of an opponent.

 ### 3D chess

 On *Star Trek* and *Star Trek: The Next Generation* we sometimes see a variant